-If one of your single-families caught fire last night, are you certain it is insured properly?
-If a spring storm blew the roof off of your 12-unit apartment building, would you have coverage for your loss-of-rents?
+If one of your single-family properties caught fire last night, are you certain it’s insured properly?
+If a spring storm blew the roof off of your 12-unit apartment building, would you have coverage for your loss of rent?
 Is your subject-to exposure protected?
-When it comes to insuring your investment properties, it is best to know what protection you have, or don’t have, before a claim!
+When it comes to insuring your investment properties, it’s best to know what protection you have, or don’t have, before you need to file a claim!

-Most of us consider insurance as a “purchase”.
-That is, we buy it because we “have to have it”.
+Most of us consider insurance as a “necessary evil.”
 The attitude that getting the lowest insurance rate makes the most sense has hurt more real estate investors than it has helped.
 That’s because the agenda for the agent may not fit the needs of the investor.
 Protecting our assets is more complex than simply finding the cheapest insurance rate.

 Inadequate coverage, whether relating to your property or liability, may be just as damaging to your business as no coverage at all.
-It is always nice to save a few dollars to add to your net income, but make sure you are aware, and more importantly, comfortable with your coverage levels and options.
+It is always nice to save a few dollars to add to your net income, but make sure you are aware and comfortable with your coverage levels and options.
 The following gives an overview of what you need to know when insuring your investment properties.

-Make sure that you understand the difference between the two options.
-Also understand what a coinsurance penalty is, and how it may apply to your units.
+Make sure you understand the difference between actual cash value and replacement cost.
+Also know what a coinsurance penalty is, and how it may apply to your units.
 Every property, and property owner, for that matter, is different.
 Your comfort with how these options affect your coverage is vital for you to make an educated decision on which option to carry per property.
-ACV may be “cheaper”, but could cost you when depreciation is applied to a claim.
-Learn more about these valuation methods here.
+ACV may be cheaper but could cost you when depreciation is applied to a claim.

 Always carry as much liability protection as you can afford when insuring your investment properties.
 As a minimum, you should carry $1,000,000 per occurrence.
 The larger your portfolio, the more liability protection you should have.
 Surprisingly, there is a minimal premium charge in most cases to double your protection.
 An umbrella policy is a method to provide liability coverage beyond the standard $1,000,000 or $2,000,000 limits.
 An umbrella is usually more cost-effective when you have more than one type of liability exposure.

 Other Structures and Personal Property Coverages